mohammedterryjack/fast/README.md

 tokeniser = load("poincare") #poincare version (smaller vectors)
 ```

-see `examples.ipynb` to see what you can do!
+see `examples/` to see what you can do!

 ## Changelog
 - 0.1.4 relative download path for poincare embeddings shifted